-We got home at one o’clock.
-Scott was asleep when his head hit the pillow.
+We get home at one o’clock.
+Scott is asleep when his head hits the pillow.
 I lay there thinking about Tina.
-We had so many things to talk about, if we were really getting serious.
-Not able to sleep, I went and sat in my window, enjoying the cool breeze.
-I whistled, but my ghost whistler must have been asleep.
-I felt Scott’s hand on my shoulder.
+We have so many things to talk about, if we’re really getting serious.
+Not able to sleep, I sit in my window, enjoying the cool breeze.
+I whistle, but my ghost whistler must be asleep.
+I feel Scott’s hand on my shoulder.

 “I miss you when you’re not in bed.”

 “Just sitting here, enjoying my life.”

 He slides into my arms, leaning against my chest, the breeze keeping us cool.
 We must’ve fallen asleep there, as he is soon leading me back to bed.

 The alarm goes off too soon, but we make it to practice.
 Neither of us is up for working hard on our repeats.
 Soon, Lydia is beating both of us.

 “What’s wrong with you guys today?” she asks.

 “We were in South Beach past midnight, hanging out with Tim’s New York friends,” Scott responds.